Tamar Burton

 In her employment and discrimination work, Tamar acts for employers and employees in the tribunal and the civil courts.

 Tamar has a particular interest in litigation concerning the gig economy and worker status.
-She was successful in representing a cycle courier, instructed on behalf of the Independent Workers of Great Britain trade union, against Addison Lee.
+She successfully represented a cycle courier, instructed on behalf of the Independent Workers of Great Britain trade union, against Addison Lee.
 She appeared unled.
 The result was widely reported, for example: https://www.theguardian.com/uk-news/2017/aug/02/addison-lee-suffers-latest-defeat-in-legal-row-over-gig-economy-rights.
 She successfully resisted the Respondent's appeal in the EAT ([2018] ICR 1826), led by Peter Oldham KC.
 The Respondent's permission to appeal was rejected by the Court of Appeal.

 She appears in the EAT on a led and unled basis.
 She was led by Chris Milsom in the EAT in Chandhok v Tirkey [2015] IRLR 195, which was the first case to consider whether caste-based discrimination falls within s.
 9 of the Equality Act 2010.

-Tamar has been involved with claims brought by judicial and non-judicial office holders for pensions under the Part-Time Workers (Prevention of Less Favourable Treatment) Regulations 2000 arising from the Supreme Court's decision in O'Brien v Ministry of Justice [2013] I.C.R.
+Tamar has been involved with a series of claims brought by judicial and non-judicial office holders for pensions under the Part-Time Workers (Prevention of Less Favourable Treatment) Regulations 2000 arising from the Supreme Court's decision in O'Brien v Ministry of Justice [2013] I.C.R.
 499.

 Tamar was instructed in the Court of Justice of the EU in O'Brien v Ministry of Justice (Case C-432/17) and in the Supreme Court as a junior to Robin Allen KC and Rachel Crasnow KC in Miller and O'Brien v MOJ [2017] UKSC 46.

-She was instructed in the EAT in an appeal concerning non-judicial office holders and in the assessment of remedy in O'Brien v MOJ, led by Rachel Crasnow KC on each occasion.
+She was instructed in the EAT in an appeal concerning non-judicial office holders in Moultrie v MOJ, in the assessment of remedy in O'Brien v MOJ as well as by a group of Circuit Judges in Clayson v MOJ, led by Rachel Crasnow KC on each occasion.
 She is currently instructed by a number of fee-paid judges in pursuing claims arising from the O'Brien litigation.

 Tamar previously worked as an intern at Hackney Community Law Centre specialising in housing, social security and employment law.